Common questions, answered.

-Applications are still accepted after the application deadline; however, Mustard Seed School and The Nest cannot guarantee that it will be able to consider applications that arrive after the deadline.
+Applications are still accepted after the application deadline.
+However, applications that arrive by the deadline receive priority status.
 We ask that you submit late applications without the application fee.
-If we are able to consider your application, we will inform you and make arrangements to collect the fee.
+If we’re able to consider your application, we’ll inform you and make arrangements to collect the fee.

 What does it mean to be an independent school?